ShinobuAmasaki/forgex/README.md

    character(:), allocatable :: res
 ```

-Note that in the current version, these APIs can be used in `do` loops and `do concurrent` loops, but not in OpenMP parallel blocks.

 ### UTF-8 String matching

 UTF-8 string can be matched using regular expression patterns just like ASCII strings.